ET-CS/Centos-Backup-Script/README.md

 4. Create `/backup` folder inside your `workdir` folder.

+5. Edit the settings files and update with your mysql user/password

 ### Configure backups
-Create `/lst` folder inside the `workdir` and put inside two files: `db.lst` & `folders.lst`.
+Create file inside the `/lst` folder called `folders.lst`.

-you can manually set the location of those files by changing the settings inside settings.cfg:

-		# list of databases to backup
-		listfile=$workdir/lst/db.lst
-		# list of folders/files to backup
-		backuplistfile=$workdir/lst/folders.lst

-The script reads `listfile` for MySQL databases list to backup and `backuplistfile` for directories/files to backup.

-#### Example

-1. **db.lst** - Fill one MySQL database name at a row:

-		mydatabase1
-		mydatabase2
-		mydatabase3

-2. **folders.lst** - Input list of all folders to backup in one row:
+The script reads for directories/files to backup.
+Input list of all folders to backup in one row:

 		/var/log/ /var/www/ /usr/files/ /tftpd/